Why do we like Richmond VA?

 Beautiful Maymont is not free, but pretty close.
 In fact, we think Maymont is the best kept secret in Richmond!

-Other area museums include the Virginia Historical Society, the Edgar Allen Poe Museum, and the White House of the Confederacy.
+Other area museums and attractions include Hollywood Cemetery, the Edgar Allen Poe Museum, the Valentine Richmond History Center, and the White House of the Confederacy.
 Just outside the city at the Richmond International Airport is the Virginia Aviation Museum, where you can see one of the few SR-71 Blackbird spy planes on display in the nation.

 If your tastes run to breathtaking gardens and touring elegant, palatial estates, try the Lewis Ginter Botanical Garden, Maymont, a 100-acre Victorian country estate featuring a nature center and childrens' farm, and Agecroft Hall, an Elizabethan mansion brought brick by brick from England and reassembled in here.